orientsun6/sparkify/README.md

 ## Problem Statement<a name="statement"></a>

-Can we can extract from the user event logs to feed into a classification machine learning model to predict the churning users?
+We are trying to generate user statistics from the user event log data and use a machine learning model to predict the churning users.

 ## Metrics<a name="metrics"></a>